-I have had two aims for this paper: to document and analyze the collapse of the large corporation in the US and its social implications, and to sketch outlines of a path forward.
+I have had two aims for this article: to document and analyze the collapse of the large corporation in the US and its social implications, and to sketch outlines of a path forward.
 The latter draws on both a localist and collectivist strain in American history and some contemporary tendencies in production and information technology that militate in favor of the local.
-While the social welfare and economic security functions formerly provided by the corporation are best organized at an aggregated level, production of goods and services and the provision of employment are best suited for local organization, particularly in the face of pressing carbon constraints.
+I began by analyzing the four core "functions" American corporations came to fulfill over the course of the 20th century and how these have become increasingly strained.
+These are, admittedly, distinct to the American context, and thus the applications of the analysis in this article may be limted to the US.
+I argued that while the social welfare and economic security functions formerly provided by the corporation are best organized at an aggregated level, production of goods and services and the provision of employment are best suited for local organization, particularly in the face of pressing carbon constraints.
 I also suggest that this is a place where social research might be able to make a difference by documenting and spreading successful (and unsuccessful) experiments in local collective organization.